chemicallyGeeky/exploration_catalyst/README.md

-Original python scripts from the early exploratory phase of the project.
-These were developed alongside the main work as we tested our ideas, and approaches before converging on the final implementation.
+Early-stage python scripts developed during the initial exploration phase of the project.
+These represent preliminary work created in parallel with the broader project activities, before the implementation was finalized.